ponylang/ponylang-website/content/blog/last-week-in-pony-111220.md

 date = "2020-11-22T22:21:22-05:00"
 +++

-The ponylang/glob package has upgraded its ponylang/regex dependency to improve the installation exprience for Windows users.
+The ponylang/glob package has upgraded its ponylang/regex dependency to improve the installation experience for Windows users.
 <!--more-->

 ## Items of note